Intermediate band photovoltaics: Quantum dots

-Therefore, more research is needed to fabricate truly high efficient devices.
+Therefore, more research is needed to fabricate higher-efficiency devices.
 Specifically, high-density QD structures with long carrier lifetimes need to be developed and new materials need to be found to eliminate the need to use donor carriers to fill the IB.

-Findings related with chemically-synthesized colloidal quantum dots (CQDs) and perovskite-based photovoltaic materials have shown potentially favorable conditions to realize IB semiconductors.
+Findings related with chemically synthesized colloidal quantum dots (CQDs) and perovskite-based photovoltaic materials have shown potentially favorable conditions to realize IB semiconductors.
 CQDs made of low-bandgap (in near-infrared) materials allow strong carrier confinement, high radiative lifetimes, large Bohr radius, and can overcome the main aforementioned limitations of epitaxially-grown dots.
 First, CQDs can be densely packed (densities up to 10^{19}–10^{20} dots/cm^{3}) in films that are highly absorbent.
 Second, the CQDs' size is precisely controlled, allowing for a true 3-bandgap configuration.
 For instance, PbS CQDs embedded in a wide-bandgap perovskite host can allow the optimum IB configuration and can provide absorption coefficients associated to the IB transitions with values (up to ~10^{5} cm^{−1}) comparable to bulk materials.
 Also promisingly, perovskites and CQDs combined in solution can produce epitaxially-aligned dots-in-host heterocrystals (CQD@Perovskite)_{,} where the dots are passivated by the perovskite and remain well dispersed with a concentration tuned by controlling the ratio of mixed solutions.